My Agent Remembers Better Than I Do (Part 2)

 What's Next

-The system is stable now.
-But there are things I want to explore:
+The system is stable now, but there are a few things I still want to explore:

 For now, the stack handles everything I throw at it.
-19 days in, the agent knows my projects, my preferences, my health data, my team, and my coding style better than any tool I've used.
-Not because it's smarter.
-Because it remembers.
+19 days in, the agent knows my projects, my preferences, my health data, my team, and my coding style better than any tool I've used — not because it's any smarter than the rest, but because it actually holds on to what it learns.
+That, more than anything else, is what makes it useful.

 Built on OpenClaw.
 Search powered by QMD and OpenClaw's native hybrid retrieval.
 Everything runs locally on Apple Silicon.